 Students apply for admission to the major no later than the Spring of their sophomore year.
 At the same time, they declare primary and secondary concentrations.
 Students may choose their primary and secondary concentrations from among the following departments: Arabic Language, Literature and Linguistics; Classics; East Asian Languages and Cultures; English; French; German; Italian; Slavic Languages; and Spanish and Portuguese.
 The program allows students to explore many disciplines, learn about a variety of crucial approaches to texts and other forms of creative expression, and work closely with faculty members.
 Furthermore, students with a particular interest in literature can double-major in English or a foreign language and Comparative Literature.
 For those students, the literature of the first major will be designated as the primary concentration of the Comparative Literature major.
 Students may then count two upper-level courses toward both the first major and the primary requirement of the Comparative Literature major.

-The major requires 40 credits consisting of 11 courses and a senior thesis (CPLT-401 and 402), in addition to the core requirements and any prerequisites determined by individual departments.
+The major requires 10 courses plus a full-year senior thesis sequence (CPLT-401 and 402) for a total of 36 credits, in addition to core requirements and any prerequisites determined by individual language departments.
 Students develop an intellectually coherent program in consultation with the Program Director.
 Each program of study consists of the following required courses:

 - 1 Introduction to Comparative Literature (CPLT-090)